| Don Cosi on the wharf near Ballyhoo Restaurant |

 along the roadway how much a kilo of aluminum was worth in scrap value.
 He said he is usually paid twelve pesos for

-(where we were from) there is a deposit of between five cents and twenty cents
+(where we were from), there is a ten-cent deposit on every type of drink container.

 The night before our garbage